The Chanur novels: Plots and characters

-Overview

-The Chanur novels are written as unusually realistic space opera, with much less ship-to-ship shooting than coercion, manipulation, politics, pride contests, and clashing economic interests interspersed with species-to-species miscommunication and misunderstanding.

-The realistic handling of linguistic and psychological barriers is one of the stronger aspects of the books (especially compared to the genre as a whole).
-The character development is another, which is also closely connected to the inter-species relations.
-As the (usually involuntary) exposure of the characters to different cultures goes on, they are pushed to probe other ways of thinking—and together with constant pressure of both economical and immediate hazard that drives them to opening new levels of themselves.
-Even the "enemy" side is quickly brought from the level of incomprehensible faceless danger into viewing them as a formidable yet admirable opponent.
-The books are a metaphor of breaking mental barriers, finding oneself in adversity, and growing above petty interests towards global strategies and greatness.

-There are several references to the events of the Chanur series in Cherryh's 1988 novel Cyteen, both in statements by its characters and in the pseudo-historical documents making up the chapter interstitials.
-From them we learn that the Earth authorities, badly rattled by contact with the Compact and thus deprived of expansion opportunities into nearby volumes of space, stepped up their rapprochement with Alliance and Union.
-In particular, they increased their overtures toward Union to avoid having all of their interstellar commerce dominated by the closer Alliance.
-This led to Earth's transferring genetic information about Earth species to Union for preservation against their possible extinction, and Union transferring information gained in the terraforming of Cyteen to Earth to be used in terraforming Mars and repairing ecological damage on Earth.

 The Pride of Chanur

 The balance of power and economic stability of the Compact are threatened when an Outsider, a human named Tully, escapes from his kif captors at Meetpoint Station and seeks refuge on a hani merchant ship, The Pride of Chanur, captained by Pyanfar Chanur.
 Pyanfar's refusal to surrender Tully to the kif makes an enemy of their ambitious leader, Akukkakk.
 The kif had captured Tully's ship and tried to force the four surviving humans to divulge all they knew about their previously unknown species, but the humans resisted.
 Tully was the only survivor.
-Aboard The Pride, Tully persuades an initially reluctant Pyanfar into accepting him as a member of her otherwise all-female crew.
+Aboard The Pride, Tully persuades an initially reluctant Pyanfar to accept him as a member of her otherwise all-female crew.
 The kif chase The Pride back to the hani homeworld, but the unpredictable and powerful knnn drive the kif away.
 The knnn also transport a human ship they found, the Ulysses, into hani space, and Tully is reunited with his species.